For many years, the question of “Can I go for Umrah After Ramadan” is always a regular one.

 It is important to distinguish two things when we talk about when can you go for Umrah.

 First, are you going on an Umrah visa OR are you going on a tourist visa and performing Umrah.

 There is a big difference in what you can and cannot do, so please read below!

 For countries that cannot issue the tourist visa, you will have to either try and apply as a Category B ( you can read more about this in the tourist visa section) or you will need to issue an Umrah visa.

-You will need a mahram as a woman (currently for some countries, you also need a female companion for males!)
+You will need a mahram as a woman (currently in some countries, you also need a female companion for males!)

-Umrah Visa applications close after the first two weeks in Ramadan, after the 14th of Ramadan you cannot issue an Umrah visa.
+Umrah Visa applications close after the first two weeks of Ramadan, after the 14th of Ramadan you cannot issue an Umrah visa.

-When does Umrah close: Umrah closes after the first two weeks in Ramadan and there are no more Umrah visas.
+When does Umrah close: Umrah closes after the first two weeks of Ramadan and there are no more Umrah visas.
 They will reopen issuing visas again after Hajj.

 The Umrah period starts approximately 1 month after Hajj.

 There are no specific dates for this and no announcements, agents will get access to the system and start issuing visas usually a month after Hajj.